 Speaking to a large audience at a public lecture in Cork’s Savoy Cinema he said, "You are the people who permit your children and the children of your communities to go into these institutions of punishment.
 You can do something about it."
 He called Ireland’s penal institutions "a disgrace to the nation," and later said "I do not believe that a child can be reformed by lock and key and bars, or that fear can ever develop a child’s character."

-Despite that, the Irish Church and the Irish authorities felt comfortable ignoring Fr.
+Despite that, the Irish church and the Irish government felt comfortable ignoring Fr.
 Flanagan, ignoring the fact that he was considered to be an expert in the matter of providing for the education and upbringing of boys who were otherwise considered to be “lost causes.”
 Again, his efforts fell on stony ground.

-What was it about the Irish Church and the Irish authorities that made them so insular that they felt comfortable dismissing someone of Fr.
+What was it about the Irish church and the Irish government that made them so insular that they felt comfortable dismissing someone of Fr.
 Flanagan's stature?
 Even though Fr.
-Flanagan was a popular hero to many Irish people, his words had no sway with those in authority, whether in the government or the Church.
+Flanagan was a popular hero to many Irish people, his words had no sway with those in authority, whether in the government or the church.

 And, once those who endorsed the industrial school model survived Fr.
 Flanagan's broadsides, they must have known that no one would challenge them again.
 They were right, for 50 years anyway.